bacalhau-project/bacalhau/docs/all-flags.md

 Usage:
   bacalhau run python [flags]

+Examples:
+  # Run a simple "Hello, World" script within the current directory
+  bacalhau run python -- hello-world.py

 Flags:
   -c, --command string                   Program passed in as string (like python)
       --concurrency int                  How many nodes should run the job (default 1) --confidence int                   The minimum number of nodes that must agree on a verification result --context-path string              Path to context (e.g. python code) to send to server (via public IPFS network) for execution (max 10MiB).
 Set to empty string to disable (default ".")
       --deterministic                    Enforce determinism: run job in a single-threaded wasm runtime with no sources of entropy.
 NB: this will make the python runtime executein an environment where only some libraries are supported, see https://pyodide.org/en/stable/usage/packages-in-pyodide.html (default true)
+      --download                         Should we download the results once the job is complete?
-  -e, --env strings              The environment variables to supply to the job (e.g. --env FOO=bar --env BAR=baz) -h, --help                     help for python
+      --download-timeout-secs duration   Timeout duration for IPFS downloads. (default 5m0s) -e, --env strings                      The environment variables to supply to the job (e.g. --env FOO=bar --env BAR=baz) -f, --follow                           When specified will follow the output from the job as it runs -g, --gettimeout int                   Timeout for getting the results of a job in --wait (default 10) -h, --help                             help for python
-  -v, --input-volumes strings    CID:path of the input data volumes -i, --inputs strings           CIDs to use on the job.
-Mounts them at '/inputs' in the execution.
+      --id-only                          Print out only the Job ID on successful submission.
+  -i, --input storage                    Mount URIs as inputs to the job.
+Can be specified multiple times.
+Format: src=URI,dst=PATH[,opt=key=value]
+                                         Examples:
+                                         # Mount IPFS CID to /inputs directory
+                                         -i ipfs://QmeZRGhe4PmjctYVSVHuEiA9oSXnqmYa4kQubSHgWbjv72

+                                         # Mount S3 object to a specific path
+                                         -i s3://bucket/key,dst=/my/input/path

+                                         # Mount S3 object with specific endpoint and region
+                                         -i src=s3://bucket/key,dst=/my/input/path,opt=endpoint=https://s3.example.com,opt=region=us-east-1

+      --ipfs-swarm-addrs string          Comma-separated list of IPFS nodes to connect to. (default "/ip4/35.245.115.191/tcp/1235/p2p/QmdZQ7ZbhnvWY1J12XYKGHApJ6aufKyLNSvf8jZBrBaAVL,/ip4/35.245.61.251/tcp/1235/p2p/QmXaXu9N5GNetatsvwnTfQqNtSeKAD6uCmarbh3LMRYAcF,/ip4/35.245.251.239/tcp/1235/p2p/QmYgxZiySj3MRkwLSL4X2MF5F9f2PMhAE3LV49XkfNL1o3")
   -l, --labels strings                   List of labels for the job.
 Enter multiple in the format '-l a -l 2'.
 All characters not matching /a-zA-Z0-9_:|-/ and all emojis will be stripped.
+      --local                            Run the job locally.
+Docker is required --min-bids int                     Minimum number of bids that must be received before concurrency-many bids will be accepted (at random)
+      --node-details                     Print out details of all nodes (overridden by --id-only).
+      --output-dir string                Directory to write the output to.
-  -o, --output-volumes strings   name:path of the output data volumes -r, --requirement string       Install from the given requirements file. (like pip)
+  -o, --output-volumes strings           name:path of the output data volumes
+      --raw                              Download raw result CIDs instead of merging multiple CIDs into a single result -r, --requirement string               Install from the given requirements file. (like pip) --timeout float                    Job execution timeout in seconds (e.g. 300 for 5 minutes and 0.1 for 100ms) (default 1800)
-      --verifier string          What verification engine to use to run the job (default "ipfs")
+      --wait                             Wait for the job to finish. (default true) --wait-timeout-secs int            When using --wait, how many seconds to wait for the job to complete before giving up. (default 600)
 ```